OpenLiberty/liberty-tools-intellij/docs/GettingStarted.md

 # Getting Started

-Detailed instructions on how to import and configure your Open Liberty Project to make use of the Open Liberty Tools IntelliJ Plugin.
+Detailed instructions on how to import and configure your Liberty project to make use of the Liberty Tools IntelliJ Plugin.

-### Importing your Open Liberty project into IntelliJ
+### Importing your Liberty project into IntelliJ

-Startup IntelliJ IDEA and then choose "Import Project" from the main menu and select your Open Liberty project.
+Startup IntelliJ IDEA and then choose "Import Project" from the main menu and select your Liberty project.

 ![IntelliJ import project](images/IntelliJ_import_project.png)